sdxic/netapp_security_hardening/README.md

 5. We are not going to configure cluster notifications in the lab.
 If this was a production environment we would want to ensure a syslog or SMTP server was configured for alerts.

 6. Let's generate and configure a certificate from our internal certificate authority.
 We are doing this to ensure the HTTPS communication with the cluster is valid and secure.
-      * A) We will need to generate a certificate signing request from the OnTap cluster to import into our certificate authority.
+      * A) We will need to generate a certificate signing request from the ONTAP cluster to import into our certificate authority.
 Navigate to Cluster / Settings and then click on certificates under Security.
 At the top of the certificates menu you should see a Generate CSR button, click on that button.
       ![Generate CSR](images/part3_step6a.png)
       * B) Under generate certificate signing request put in the following.
         * Subject Name - ntap-cl